Exporting dairy products to the European Union

 If you decide to proceed with EU listing, it is our expectation that you will already have an approved arrangement (AA) in place that demonstrates compliance with EU requirements.

-To demonstrate compliance with EU requirements you will need to undertake an assessment of your food safety management system to ensure compliance with EU specific requirements.
+To demonstrate compliance with EU requirements you will need to undertake an assessment of your food safety program (AA) to ensure your AA has documented controls that specifically reflect meeting EU requirements.
 A checklist is available which you can use as a guide when developing procedures to ensure compliance with EU requirements.
+Contact the Dairy, eggs and fish program for more details.

 Find out more about requirements of an AA for dairy export establishments.